svirinvictoria/Simple-context/README.md

 # Simple-context
 Using useContext instead of props.
-Sending data fom grandson to father and grandfather.
+Sending data from grandson to father and grandfather.